JLCarveth/zpl-docs/user_manual.md

-# Ziro User Manual
+# Zero User Manual

-## About the Ziro Programming Language
+## About the Zero Programming Language
-Ziro is a type-safe, object-oriented programming language which idealizes modern programming conventions while remaining relatively low-level.
-Ziro takes inspiration and design cues from a number of languages.
-For example, the way Ziro handles for loops is inspired by Kotlin.
-The syntax of Ziro is designed so that anyone familiar with a popular language such as Java, C/C++ should feel right at home.
+Zero is a type-safe, object-oriented programming language which idealizes modern programming conventions while remaining relatively low-level.
+Zero takes inspiration and design cues from a number of languages.
+For example, the way Zero handles for loops is inspired by Kotlin.
+The syntax of Zero is designed so that anyone familiar with a popular language such as Java, C/C++ should feel right at home.

 ## Comments and Keywords
 Comments can be declared multiple ways.
 Single-line comments can be declared with two forward slashes `//`.
 Multiline comments begin with `/*` and end with `*/`.